savvydatainsights/monitoring/README.md

 In order to set the monitoring environment up, follow the steps below:

-1. Create the file required for defining the basic authentication in the custom cAdvisor Docker image, by executing the command: `htpasswd -c auth.htpasswd prometheus`
+1. Create the file required for defining the basic authentication in the custom cAdvisor Docker image, by executing the command: `htpasswd -c cadvisor/auth.htpasswd prometheus`
 2. Put in the file *prometheus/basic_auth_password* the same password used previously.
 Prometheus will use this file later on to connect to cAdvisor.
 3. Finally, turn everything on through running: `docker-compose up -d`

 Alternativelly to manually following the mentioned steps, you can just execute `ansible-playbook playbooks/setup.yml`.
 You will be prompted to type the password, and then all the steps will be performed automatically.

+## Why a custom cAdvisor image?

+The goal of building a custom cAdvisor image is bringing security to the data cAdvisor exposes.
+It's done by implementing **basic authentication** to the cAdvisor's Web application endpoints.

+Unfortunatelly the */metrics* endpoint is not suitable for applying basic authentication yet.
+Regardless the use of basic authentication in Prometheus requests, this endpoint does not require authentication yet.

+We have a *todo* task to contribute to the cAdvisor project with this feature.
+You can follow the issue #1 to see what's going on :simple_smile:

 ## Adding hosts